 They say the formula for how many guitars to own is n + 1, where n equals the current number of guitars you already own.
-Now that we know that you’ll be buying another guitar, I’ve put together a list of 15 acoustic guitars that all ring in under $500.
+Now that we know that you’ll be buying another guitar, I’ve put together a list of the top 15 acoustic guitars for under $500.
+A top 10 list just wasn’t going to cut it here, as there are so many great choices under $500.

 With that being said: